PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_rpios.md

 If you are compiling for the first time with docker, please refer to the [offical docs](https://dev.px4.io/master/en/test_and_ci/docker.html#prerequisites).

-Execute the command in firmware folder:
+Execute the command in PX4-Autopilot folder:

 ```sh
 ./Tools/docker_run.sh "export AUTOPILOT_HOST=192.168.X.X; export NO_NINJA_BUILD=1; make scumaker_pilotpi_default upload"